TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 # Python A-OK AM43 Blinds Motor Control
-A-OK AM43 Blinds Drive BTLE control from a Raspberry Pi
+A-OK AM43 Blinds Drive BTLE control from a Raspberry Pi (Zero W)

 Configure the AM43 Blinds Drive with the app on your phone.
 Make sure you set the beginning (0%) and endpoint (100%).